ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/quadratic-roots.md

 ## Project Goals

-This engineering effort invites you to combine what you learned about the basics of Python programming to implement a useful program that can search for a word in a file.
+This engineering effort invites you to combine what you learned about the basics of Python programming to implement a useful program that can rootfinder for a word in a file.
 As you learn more about to translate a mathematical equation into a Python program and you continue to enhance your [technical skills](/proactive-skills/introduction-proactive-skills/), you will program with